What do Companies want from their Corporate Giving?

 If business benefits are a leading factor in a company’s drive to develop NPO partnerships through their giving, and pink buckets of chicken are the anti-concept, what does a philanthropic/socially responsible partnership look like?
 Take a look at what might be a plausible and valuable brand and marketing position, from Nike.
 The Nike Foundation created the ‘Girl Effect’ with critical financial and intellectual contributions by the NoVo Foundation and Nike Inc. and in collaboration with key partners such as the United Nations Foundation and the Coalition for Adolescent Girls.
 Here is their introductory video.
 What business benefits might they be seeking in support of this cause?
 What new business opportunities are they building?
 How does this make sense?

 Not to be a KFC basher (I’ve eaten my share of chicken), but do we see the difference?
 This program does not appear to have the ‘slap it on a bucket’ approach of KFC.
-This philanthropic/socially responsible partnership ensures that market is not the key driver, but an integrated aspect of the partnership Nike has developed.
+This philanthropic/socially responsible partnership ensures that the market is not the key driver, but an integrated aspect of the partnership Nike has developed.

 Local Impact is a close second in priorities for driving decisions on philanthropy –